These worship quotes will inspire greater worship in all of us.

 But you already know that.

 Perhaps all you need is some insightful perspective.
 The Bible is obviously loaded with Scripture about worship.
 But as church leaders, we also recognize value in the ways God speaks through others.
+May the worship quotes below encourage you.

 Here are 20 Inspiring Worship Quotes: For Worship Leaders, by Worship Leaders